 Need to Know

-This bowl is more exposed to the sun than any other in Glen Cove - caution is advised on warm afternoons and when travelling near/under the cornice.
+This bowl is more exposed to the sun than any other in Glen Cove—caution is advised on warm afternoons and when traveling near/under the cornice.

 Once on the ridge, a handful of descent options present themselves.
 For a mellow descent, take the skier's left side of the bowl toward the avalanche path.
 The bowl becomes progressively steeper (and more corniced) as you work your way south (looker's left).
 The transition from ridge to bowl also becomes increasingly convex, so be aware of that terrain's propensity to trigger avalanches.
 More confident skiers can continue traversing south where a steep, technical headwall guards entry into the bowl.